Advertisement

 Episodic vs. chronic migraine

-Migraines are categorized as episodic when a person is experiencing fewer than 14 headache days per month.
+Migraines are categorized as episodic when a person has fewer than 15 headache days per month.
 Within this category, migraines can be low frequency or high frequency.
 While there is no standard definition of low-frequency and high-frequency, the following range may be used:

 • Low frequency: Fewer than 8 headache days per month.